seantis/sedate/README.rst

 `Delorean <https://github.com/crsmithdev/arrow>`_ which provide ways to work with timezones without having to think about it too much.

-Seantis doesn't use them because we *wants to reason about these things, to ensure they are correct, and partly because of self-loathing.
+Seantis doesn't use them because we *want* to reason about these things, to ensure they are correct, and partly because of self-loathing.

 Adding another layer makes this reasoning harder.